Music royalties: Synchronization

 According to Joel Mabus, the term synchronization "comes from the early days of the talkies when music was first synchronized with film".
 The terminology originated in US industry but has now spread worldwide.

-In the UK and elsewhere, with the exception of the US, there is apparently no legal prohibition to the combination of audio and visual images and no explicit statutory right for the collection of synch royalties.
+In the UK and elsewhere, with the exception of the US, there is apparently no legal prohibition to the combination of audio and visual images and no explicit statutory right for the collection of sync royalties.
 In the US, however, the Copyright Act defines the audiovisual format as that of combining images with music for use in machines and there is no explicit rate set such as the "compulsory royalty rate" for copying music.
 However, there are instances of courts implying the synchronization right, but even so, it is an amorphous colloquial commercial term of acceptance.

 Synchronization royalties ("sync licenses") are paid for the use of copyrighted music in (largely) audiovisual productions, such as in DVDs, movies, and advertisements.
-Music used in news tracks are also synch licenses.
+Music used in news tracks are also sync licenses.
 Synchronization can extend to live media performances, such as plays and live theatre.
 They become extremely important for new media – the usage of music in the form of mp3, wav, flac files and for usage in webcasts, embedded media in microchips (e.g. karaoke), etc. but the legal conventions are yet to be drawn.

 Synchronization royalties are due to the composer/songwriter or his/her publisher.
 They are strictly contractual in nature and vary greatly in amount depending on the subjective importance of the music, the mode of production and the media used.
 The royalty payable is that of mutual acceptance but is conditioned by industry practice.

-It is useful to note in this connection the concept of the "needle drop" (now laser drop) in that the synch royalty becomes payable every time the needle drops 'on the record player' in a public performance.
+It is useful to note in this connection the concept of the "needle drop" (now laser drop) in that the sync royalty becomes payable every time the needle drops 'on the record player' in a public performance.
 All openings and closings, every cut to advertisements, every cut back from ads, all re-runs shown by every TV company, in every country in the world generates a "synchro", although a single payment may be renegotiable in advance.

 There is a category of royalty free music in the field of synchronization.
 This refers to the use of music in a "library" for which a one-time royalty has been negotiated.
 It is an alternative to needle-drop negotiation.

 In terms of numbers, royalties can range from, say. $500–2000 for a "festival-use license" to $250,000 or more for a movie film score.
 For low-budget films, which are deemed less than $2 million, the royalties range from 3%–6% or could be per song per usage.